jarlostensen/InteractiveAssembler64/README.md

 - The CLI (Command Line Interface)

 ## Runtime ``inasm64::runtime``
-The runtime takes assembled IA64 instructions as input and lets you execute them, one by one.
+The runtime takes binary IA-64 instructions as input and lets you execute them, one by one.
 At the core of the runtime is a debugger (using the Windows DebugAPI) which single-steps the code to run.
 It also provides access to the execution context (registers, flags).
-An interface to allow creation and editing of in-memory data is planned.

 ## Assembler ``inasm64::assembler``
-The assembler consists of a front end and a back end where the front end is responsible for parsing single line, Intel syntax, assembly statements (strings), and converting these to a generic, but expressive, tokenised format.
-This format is used by the back end "assembler driver" to generate instruction bytes.
-The back end is implemented using Intel XED as its driver.
+The assembler consists of a front end and a back end where the front end (in ``assembler.cpp``) is responsible for parsing single line ([NASM syntax](https://en.wikibooks.org/wiki/X86_Assembly/NASM_Syntax)) assembly statements and converting these to a generic tokenised format (a ``Statement``).
-The assembler accepts input in NASM syntax https://en.wikibooks.org/wiki/X86_Assembly/NASM_Syntax.
+The ``Statement`` structure encodes information like the operands, instruction, width prefixes (like ``dword``), and the operand types (register, immediate, or memory).
+This format is then used by the back end "assembler driver" to generate instruction bytes.
+The back end is implemented using Intel XED to generate the actual instruction bytes.

 ## CLI ``inasm64::cli``
 The CLI provides a simple command line interface for driving the runtime and assembler.
 It takes commands modelled on the old ``debug.exe`` and the modern ``Windbg``.
 In architectural terms the CLI provides a sort of "presentation layer", binding and controlling the runtime and assembler.